herjulf/contiki-160222/platform/avr-rss2/apps/sniffer/host/README.md

 over the serial line.
 The data is binary.
-The wsbridge reads reads serial line (typically /dev/ttyUSB) on Linux systems decodes the sensnaiff and create timestamp and adds the the PCAP farming and writes the result to a FIFO or named pipe. /tmp/wireshark.
+The wsbridge reads reads serial line (typically /dev/ttyUSB) on Linux systems decodes the sensnaiff and create timestamp and adds the the PCAP farming and writes the result to a FIFO or named pipe. /tmp/wireshark or /tmp/sensniff.

 Bulld
 -----